top of page

 Woman in bright pink yoga top and blue yoga pants in Supta Baddha Konasana on a teal yoga mat on a wood deck with green trees in the background

+Try Supta Baddha Konasana to calm your nerves.
 Photo © Copyright by Laura Brown Photography.

 How are you feelings these days?
 Calm and centered?
 Jumpy and jittery?
 Somewhere in between?
 Your nervous system knows.
-It also knows what will soothe fidgety feelings.
+It also knows what will soothe your fidgety feelings.
 Yoga, meditation, journaling, being in nature and nurturing your relationships all play a part in being nice to your nervous system.

-Get self-care ideas delivered to your inbox monthly and 25% off my books when you register for the Nourish Note newsletter.
+Get life-changing self-care ideas and 25% off my books when you register for the Nourish Note newsletter.

 • Take a bath in a dimly lit room while sipping on warm tea.

-• Listen to calming music that you enjoy.
+• Listen to calming music.

 • Limit your time on technology.
 More time away from screens means more time paying attention to your needs.